-Furthermore, life-cycle considerations suggest that we should view individuals by their lifetime income (viz., Modigliani and Brumberg, 1954).
-People tend to earn low amounts of income (relative to their average income over their lifetime) in their youth as well as in old age.
-In a cross-sectional analysis, lower-income groups will include not only poor people (in a lifetime sense) but also young and old people who are not poor in a lifetime sense but are making consumption decisions based on their future ability to earn or on their past earning history.
+(relative to their average income over their lifetime) in early parts of their lives as well as in old age.
+In a cross sectional analysis, lower income groups will include not only poor people (in a lifetime sense) but also young and old people who are not poor in a lifetime sense but are making consumption decisions based on their future ability to earn or on their past earning history.
 The difficulties with measuring income at the low end of the distribution are well understood by economists.

 Recognizing the difficulties with using annual income as a measure of ability to pay, economists have conducted distributional analyses using life-cycle models in which a measure of lifetime income is used to rank households.
-The challenge in this approach is to measure the unobservable, variable-lifetime income: the present discounted value of earned income plus gifts received.
-Lifetime income W can be measured in one of two ways.
-As equation (1) shows, we can measure W on the sources or on the uses side:
+The challenge in this approach is to measure the unobservable variable lifetime income: the present discounted value of earned income plus gifts received.
+Lifetime income (W) can be measured in one of two ways.
+As equation (1) shows, we can measure W on the sources or uses side:

-$$W = \sum{t=t_0}^{t=T} \frac{E_t + G_t}{(1+\rho)^{t-t_0}} = \sum{t=t_0}^{t=T} \frac{C_t + B_t}{(1+\rho)^{t-t_0}}.$$ (1)
+$$W = \sum{i=t_0}^{t-T} \frac{E_i + G_i}{1 + \rho^{t-t_0}} = \sum{i=t_0}^{t-T} \frac{C_i + B_i}{1 + \rho^{t-t_0}}$$ (1)

-Pechman resolved this measurement problem by discarding the lowest 5 percent of the families in the income distribution from his sample.
-On the sources side, lifetime income is the present discounted value of earned income E and bequests received G, while on the uses side, it equals the present discounted value of consumption C and bequests made B.
+On the sources side, lifetime income is the present discounted value of earned income (E) and bequests received (G) while on the uses side, it equals the present discounted value of consumption (C) and bequests made (B).

 Poterba (1989, 1991) has proposed using a measure of consumption as a proxy for lifetime income in studies of federal excise taxes.
 Under the assumption that consumption tends to be smoother than income, total annual consumption is likely to be a better measure of well-being than is annual income.
 This approach measures lifetime income from the uses side.
 Metcalf (1993) has used a similar approach to analyze state and local tax systems.
-In general, these studies find that consumption taxes are less regressive from a life-cycle perspective than from an annual perspective.
+In general, these studies find that consumption taxes are less regressive with a lifecycle perspective than when an annual perspective is employed.